jcoo092/CML_benchmarks/Racket/README.md

 # Racket language CML benchmarks

 Directory containing the files for the Racket language benchmarks.
 This contains both the source file for each benchmark, as well as a Makefile to build the programs and run the benchmarks, plus some directories which are also used in the process.
-The 'compiled' directory contains the output from the `raco make` command for each program; the 'executables' directory contains the executable Racket files produced by the `raco exe` command, and the 'benchmarks' directory contains the outputs from the benchmarking process.
+The 'src' directory contains the source code files for the benchmarks, and its 'compiled' subdirectory contains the output from the `raco make` command for each program; the 'executables' directory contains the executable Racket files produced by the `raco exe` command, and the 'benchmarks' directory contains the outputs from the benchmarking process.
 Please note that the benchmarking process is still very much subject to change in the future, so for now it is a 'best effort', and may not provide especially useful results.
 Also, you probably will want to check the following variables inside the Makefile to ensure you won't start a benchmark that'll take way too long for you:  `ITERATIONS`, `THREADS`, `WARMUPS`, `VECTORS`, `LINALG_OPTS` AND `WHISPERS_OPTS`.

 ## Compiling these programs